reduxframework/docs/docs/guides/other/theme-check-warnings-and-errors.md

 :::

 ## Deleting Unneeded Files
 These files & directories are primarily for testing and development.
-If left in your submission it will be rejected.
+If left in your submission, it will be rejected.

-- .tx/
-- bin/
+- .github/
-- tests/
+- codestyles/
 - .gitignore
 - .git/
+- .jshintignore
+- .jshintrc
 - .travis.yml
-- bootstrap_tests.php
-- phpunit.xml
-- node_modules/
+- composer.json
-- .ds_store
+- gulpfile.js
-- codestyles/
+- package-lock.json

 ## Warnings and Non-Errors
 With those items removed, you will get a few more errors yet.
 We’ll go over each of these.